photo by Heather McBride

 Healing Philosophy |

-My role as an herbalist is to help people connect with themselves, have a positive embodied experience, and build a relationship with the natural world.
-I believe people are the experts of their bodies and should feel empowered to take care of themselves.
-I will meet people where they are at, in order to educate and support them in creating daily practices that heal and sustain.
-I believe in the power of intention.
-The low cost DIY aspect of herbalism is what first appealed to me - I wanted to take care of myself and my friends by making medicine from plants growing where I lived.
-I offer a sliding scale for all my services because I want to be a part of breaking barriers to accessing healing work.
+My apothecary is on Koasek Abenaki land and I am in deep gratitude to the people who's ancestral land I am on.
+The low cost DIY aspect of herbalism is what first appealed to me - I come from punk, DIY, and anarchist subculture, and to that I will be forever grateful.
 As a queer person, serving queer community is my joy (but my books are open to everyone!)
 My blood ancestors were midwestern farmers and tavern keepers and I trace those lineages back to Ireland and Germany.
 I'm in the slow lifelong process of learning more about my ancestral healing practices, and how those were given up in exchange for the hollow promise of whiteness. |

 Education |